Life of Jesus: Proclamation as Christ

 The Confession of Peter refers to an episode in the New Testament in which in Jesus asks a question to his disciples: "Who do you say that I am?"
 Apostle Peter proclaims Jesus to be Christ — the expected Messiah.
-The proclamation is described in the three Synoptic Gospels: Matthew 16:13–20, Mark 8:27–30 and Luke 9:18–20.
+The proclamation is described in the three synoptic gospels: Matthew 16:13–20, Mark 8:27–30 and Luke 9:18–20.

 Peter's Confession begins as a dialogue between Jesus and his disciples in which Jesus begins to ask about the current opinions about himself among "the multitudes", asking: "Who do the multitudes say that I am?"
 The disciples provide a variety of the common hypotheses at the time.
 Jesus then asks his disciples about their own opinion: But who do you say that I am?
 Only Simon Peter answers him: You are the Christ, the Son of the living God.

 In Matthew 16:17 Jesus blesses Peter for his answer, and later indicates him as the rock of the Church, and states that he will give Peter "the keys of the kingdom of heaven".

 In blessing Peter, Jesus not only accepts the titles Christ and Son of God which Peter attributes to him, but declares the proclamation a divine revelation by stating that his Father in Heaven had revealed it to Peter.
 In this assertion, by endorsing both titles as divine revelation, Jesus unequivocally declares himself to be both Christ and the Son of God.
-The proclamation of Jesus as Christ is fundamental to Christology and the Confession of Peter, and Jesus's acceptance of the title is a definitive statement for it in the New Testament narrative.
+The proclamation of Jesus as Christ is fundamental to Christology and the Confession of Peter, and Jesus' acceptance of the title is a definitive statement for it in the New Testament narrative.
 While some of this passage may well be authentic, the reference to Jesus as Christ and Son of God is likely to be an addition by Matthew.